kabeloatpraesignis/app/README.md

 # Application Scaffolding
-This is a basic scaffolding for a Angular/Laravel app.
+This is a basic scaffolding for a Angular/Laravel application.

 # Installation Requirements
 In order to use this application scaffolding first ensure that the following software is installed :